-Option A PRIVATE CAR Option B BUS

-Travel time: Comp on nove 30 minutes longer than

-(4) Same as now car

-Travel cost (per trip):

-30% increase Same as now

-Parking fee:

-P Tk.
-100 per day

-Congestion charge: Tk.
-50 for using car during

-C peak hours

-Frequency of departure: There is a bus every 10

-minutes

-Distance to bus stop: The bus stop is 10 min-

-BUS utes from your home

-Comfort and security:

-Same as now
+Option A PRIVATE CAR Option B BUS Travel time: Same as now 30 minutes longer than car Travel cost (per trip): 30% increase Same as now Parking fee: Tk.
+100 per day Congestion charge: Tk.
+50 for using car during peak hours Frequency of departure: There is a bus every 10 minutes Distance to bus stop: The bus stop is 10 min- utes from your home Comfort and security: Same as now